-Estate claim successful in the High Court
+Case study: estate claim successful in the High Court

-We recently acted in a contentious probate case, representing a widow and her child who were contesting the terms of a disputed Will.
+Our inheritance dispute solicitors recently acted in a contentious probate case, representing a widow and her child who were contesting the terms of a disputed Will.
 Last week, our clients were awarded nearly £100,000 plus costs in court, effectively the value of the entire estate.

 It’s rare for a Will dispute case like this to go to trial and even rarer still to get such a comprehensive win on behalf of a client.
-This is what happened:

-The clients’ story
+Our clients’ story

-The clients were a widow in her 30s and her young son, the two surviving dependants of a man in his 70s.
+Our clients were a widow in her 30s and her young son, the two surviving dependants of a man in his 70s.
 The widow had lived with her husband for over a decade, during which they had been married for more than eight years.
 Her son, born during the relationship, wasn’t the deceased’s child but lived with the couple for much of his early life.

 The relationship wasn’t always harmonious and, shortly before her husband’s death, our client and her son moved out of the marital home.
 They returned two years later, before moving out again months before he died.
 Her husband then made enquiries about a divorce, but never issued proceedings.
 He did, however, write a new Will.